Conduct Abroad and Disciplinary Policies

 In a very real way, you go abroad as an ambassador for the University as well.
 Your attitude, interactions and presence abroad will speak volumes about you and about us.
 You are privileged to be there as a full-time learner, both academically and in every act of your daily life.
 Resist reinforcing stereotypes of Americans when you interact with others.
 Resolve instead to develop understanding and respect for the culture you are visiting.

 To help prepare you both in practical terms and in terms of the conduct you will be expected to exhibit in your host culture, study abroad students are required to complete a self-paced pre-departure course on Moodle.
 Students are enrolled in the Moodle once study abroad approval has been granted.
 In addition, the International Office runs a two-hour Pre-Departure Orientation session each semester.
 All IWU students studying abroad are required to attend the Pre-Departure Orientation Meeting before leaving campus to study abroad.
 Students who, for valid academic or personal reasons, cannot attend the scheduled meeting must make arrangements to meet with the director of the International Office for a one-on-one orientation.

 The University reserves the right to revoke permission to study abroad from any student who does not participate in mandatory orientation events.

 For students participating in the IWU London or IWU Madrid programs, there will be additional on-campus orientations organized by the programs’ directors.
 These, too, are mandatory.

 You are expected to abide by the conditions set forth in the Letter of Understanding that you sign before leaving campus to study abroad.
 You should be prepared to obey host country laws, abide by the policies of your host institution, and respect the norms of the host culture with regard to behavior and appropriate attire.
-You must attend and participate in classes and complete assignments, respect the property of the host institution, and provide the program director with contact information and/or itinerary before leaving for individual travel.
+You must attend and participate in classes, complete assignments, respect the property of the host institution, and provide the program director with contact information and/or an itinerary before leaving for individual travel.